 Besides shopping, coffee, and the best restaurants, Nashville is nothing without live music.
 While I’ve only been to a few of Nashville’s live music venues, there are plenty of places to go after exploring one of Music City’s hip neighborhoods.

 Not only have famous feet stepped on the stage of the Ryman, such as those of Elvis Presley and Johnny Cash, but the stunning acoustics of this Nashville landmark makes it one of the best places in the country to see live music.

 Another venue that has recently gained popularity is the Bluebird Cafe, a small listening room that features original songwriters, many of whom have gone on to write for Nashville’s biggest country music stars.

 If you can’t score a reservation at the Bluebird during your time in Nashville, try the Exit/In for a bit of contrast.
 This rock venue has also hosted many big names in the national music scene, such as Bon Iver, Willie Nelson, and The Ramones.

 If you’re looking for something a bit different during your trip to Nashvegas, then try the Listening Room Cafe or 3rd & Lindsley Bar & Grill, both of which will give you a true taste of the Nashville music scene.

 No matter which neighborhood you frequent in Nashville or how Instagram-worthy your trip, you can bet on this city giving you a unique Southern experience.
 From the modern twists on classic Southern recipes to the city’s quintessential country music blended with new folk-rock influences, Nashville encompasses the true face of the new South: keeping the best of the city’s history and coupling it with the creativity of a new generation.

 All photos are property of the author unless otherwise noted.
-This post contains affiliate links.
+This post was updated in December 2019.